hgdeoro/daedalus/README.md

 * Search by message text

 * Autentication to save messages (backend) and/or to see the messages (frontend)

-* Client provided timestamps (for supporting bulk-upload of messages)

 General architecture
 ----------------------------------------